 Unlike paint that needs to dry, epoxy actually cures.
 Whenever the two parts become mixed, a chemical reaction happens which creates what is known as exothermic curing.
 This process creates polymer structures that are similarly linked that gives epoxy its superior durability and strength.
 This causes the coating to be quite thicker than paint would be and it bonds fiercely to a prepared surface.

-Why Epoxy Is The Best Garage Floor Coating
+Why Is Epoxy Is The Best Garage Floor Coating?

-A tough and durable finish that can applied to any garage flooring is going to be an epoxy coating.
+The best type of garage floor coating is an epoxy coating.
+Epoxy coatings are a tough and durable finish that can applied to any garage flooring.
 This coating will protect your floor and even transform that ugly or boring cement into a professional looking floor of function and beauty.
 Because garages are becoming more than just where you park a car, the benefits of epoxy floors for the garage have made it a top choice for flooring today.

 It is used for both commercial and residential applications, epoxy will giver your shop or garage floor that showroom shine that is screaming look at me.
 Depending on the application that you pick out, you will be able to pick from a variety of hues and solid colors, to custom blends of color flakes and custom colors that will match your favorite sports team or your style.